 Farmers loan jewelry to feed their livestock

-Hajeeb Ali, 70, needed to loan his wife’s jewelry to feed fodder to his beloved cattle in Bangsar, an ultimate village in Barmer Lok Sabha constituency alongside the international border with Pakistan.
-Ali is not by myself in his village, a Muslim-dominated vicinity.
+Najeeb Ali, 70, needed to loan his wife’s jewelry to feed fodder to his beloved cattle in Bangsar, an ultimate village in Barmer Lok Sabha constituency alongside Pakistan’s international border.
+Ali is not by himself in his town, a Muslim-dominated vicinity.